afrechtoasta/myPortfolio/manual.md

 ![Screenshot 2025-04-24 033439](https://github.com/user-attachments/assets/a886408e-9a66-4a8b-9e1e-041a4afab0e1)
 *Figure 6*

-Now when you restart your game you should be greeted with a list of all your mods, shown is *Figure 6*, which means you have properly enabled your cc or mods.
-As you can see the dress I just downloaded is in the game.
+Now when you restart your game, you should be greeted with a list of all your mods, as shown in *Figure 6*, which means you have properly enabled your cc or mods.
+As you can see, the dress I just downloaded is in the game.
 Now you should be able to use your CC or mods in the game.
-If you don't see this meesage no worries, check to see if your changes were succesfuuly saved.
-If the weren't just repeat these steps.
+If you don't see this message no worries, check to see if your changes were successfully saved.
+If they weren't just repeat these steps.

-If your game is not working, for example stuck on the loading page, check FAQ [here](#3-ive-installed-some-ccmods-and-now-my-game-is-not-working).
+If your game is not working, for example, stuck on the loading page, check FAQ [here](#3-ive-installed-some-ccmods-and-now-my-game-is-not-working).

 ---
 # FAQ
 ## 1. ***How do I access the EA App?***
-- To access the EA app, you first have to download it from the website, which can be found on the [EA website]<https://www.ea.com/ea-app#downloads>.
+- To access the EA app, you first have to download it from the website, which can be found on the [EA website](<https://www.ea.com/ea-app#downloads>)

 ![Figure 1](https://github.com/user-attachments/assets/5f044c2d-007a-4231-aeef-22abc05d544b)
 Figure 1